 - The type of property you are buying

 There is an online government Right to Buy calculator which you can visit to give you an estimate of your potential discount.

 Please be aware that if you do decide to sell the property within the 1st 5 years of buying it, you will usually have to repay some of the discounts back to the council.

 Many high street banks and building societies offer Right to Buy mortgages and to qualify for them you will need to have a good credit profile.

-If you have had bad credit registered in the past such as missed payments, defaults or county court judgements, there are specialist mortgage lenders who can help and these mortgages are generally available through mortgage brokers.
+If you have had bad credit registered in the past such as missed payments, defaults, or county court judgments, there are specialist mortgage lenders who can help and these mortgages are generally available through mortgage brokers.